ankitVP77/YOLOv3-KCF-Fast-Object-Tracker/README.md

 ## How to run script
 In your command line(with installed libraries) type " python tracker.py --video (path to input video) ".
 Use python3 command if thats how you access python version 3.

 I have also added an optional --object flag in case you want to change the type of object to be detected in the video.
 BY DEFAULT THE OBJECT DETECTED WILL BE A SOCCER BALL/ FOOTBALL/ ANY SPORTS BALL.
+Refer to the coco dataset names for a whole list of objects that can be tracked and make sure to use the same name in the command line argument

 Preferably make sure that only one object of a kind is present in a video.
 The code cannot properly track multiple instances of the same object.<br>